cfengine/documentation/reference/promise-types/classes.markdown

 the list is expandable.
 If the list has not yet been evaluated, the select_class will be skipped and wait for a subsequent evaluation pass.

-Given stable input, this functions output will not change between executions of the same version of CFEngine.
-It's output should not change between versions of CFEngine within the same minor release (3.12.0 -> 3.12.1).
-It's output may change between minor versions (3.12.0 -> 3.13.0).
+Given stable input, the output of this function will not change between executions of the same version of CFEngine.
+Its output should not change between versions of CFEngine within the same minor release (3.12.0 -> 3.12.1).
+Its output may change between minor versions (3.12.0 -> 3.13.0).

 ### xor